Magnitude-Surveys/gpg/content/GPR/GPR_interpretation.md

 **Regarding the Survey**

 > - What is the Tx-Rx separation distance?
 > - What is the operating frequency and wavelet pulse width?
 > - What do you know about the local physical properties? high/low
 >   conductivity? high/low dielectric permittivity?
 > - Is the ground dry or saturated (permittivity)?
 Does the ground
 >   contain features which may scatter the signal?
 > - Having considered the previous statements, what do you think the
 >   resolution and probing distance are?

 **Regarding the Data**

 > - When is the earliest useful signal you measure?
-When is the
+When is the latest?
->     latest?
 > - Why can't you see anything after the latest signal?
 Attenuation?
 >   Strong reflector?
-> -   Can you infer a layer velocity and turn the travel time axis into
+> - Can you infer a layer velocity and turn the travel time axis into an
->     an apparent distance axis?
+>   apparent distance axis?
 > - Is there a reverse in polarity of the wavelet signal?
-What does
+What does that
->     that tell you about *ε*<sub>1</sub> and *ε*<sub>2</sub> for an
+>   tell you about $`\varepsilon_1`$ and $`\varepsilon_2`$ for an
 >   interface?

 **Recognizing Features**

 > - Do you notice any hyperbolic features?
-Indicates point reflector
+Indicates point reflector for
->     for zero-offset.
+>   zero-offset.
 Indicates layer for common midpoint.
 > - For hyperbolic signatures (or signatures from other discrete
->     shapes), what does the slope tell you about the propagation
+>   shapes), what does the slope tell you about the propagation velocity
->     velocity of the medium it's in?
+>   of the medium it's in?
 > - Based on the slope, is the object above ground (noise), or below
 >   ground (potential target)?
 > - Are there any linear features (zero-offset)?
 > - Do linear features indicate a flat or dipping interface?
 Is the a
 >   method you can use to get the dip?
 > - Are you able to get signals from anything below an obvious
 >   reflector?
-What does that say about *ε*<sub>1</sub> and
+What does that say about $`\varepsilon_1`$ and
->     *ε*<sub>2</sub>?
+>   $`\varepsilon_2`$?
 > - Can slopes and hyperbolas be used to obtain layer velocities?

 <figure class="align-center">
 <img src="images_new/GPR_interp_check_list.png"